mancusolab/sushie/docs/manual.rst

 We make a bash script ``./misc/run_sushie.sh`` to show a more general working flow of running SuShiE.

 If users still have questions, feel free to contact the developers.

+Here are some examples for fine-mapping using individual-level data:

 1. Two-Ancestry SuShiE
 ----------------------